 With our 100% placement rate you will find that teaching job that you not only have dreamed of, but are now highly prepared to take.
 Plus, if the traditional school setting isn’t where your talents shine, we have experiences at sites such as the Children’s Museum of Indianapolis, the Indiana State Museum and Riley Children’s Hospital.

-All undergraduate and graduate programs in the College of Education at Butler University are accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Indiana Office of Educator Licensing and Development (OELD).
+All undergraduate and graduate programs in the College of Education at Butler University are accredited by he Council for the Accreditation of Educator Preparation (CAEP) and the Indiana Office of Educator Licensing and Development (OELD).